kabilansakthivelu/portfolio/src/data/blog/javascript-array-methods/index.md

 Filter returns a new array only if the condition provided on the return statement is true.

-Since it is returning based on the condition, unlike "Map" method, the new array size won't be the same as the originl one.
+Since it returns based on the condition, unlike "Map" method, the new array size won't be the same as the originl one.

 <br/>